Table of Contents

 Vertical Loads

-Vertical loads are the load’s acts in a downward direction.Â
+Vertical loads are the loads that act in a downward direction.

 Dead Load

 Dead loads are the stationary & permeant loads.
-These are the static load’s acts due to their self-weight of structure, material, equipment, etc. throughout the life span.Â
+These are the static load’s acts due to their self-weight of structure, material, equipment, and more throughout the life span.

 After using this material, we cannot replace them frequently.
-These remain in their position throughout the life span & act as a dead load
+These remain in their position throughout the lifespan & act as a dead load.

 Live Load

-The name itself says that it is a real-time load that can vary & acts sudden.
-The frequency of load acting can change with time.Â
+The name itself says that it is a real-time load that can vary & act suddenly.
+The frequency of load acting can change with time.

-When the house is empty, the Live load is zero, but when a house with full of people, it acts and varies.Â
+When the house is empty, the Live load is zero, but when a home is full of people, it acts and varies.

 Snow Load